 Industrial Production and Capacity Utilization - G.17

-Documentation for the Revision History of Total Industrial Production
+Documentation for the Revision History of Industrial Production

-This file provides data showing the seasonally adjusted total industrial production, manufacturing, mining, and utilities, as they were originally published and subsequently revised during the normal six-month estimation period.
-Seven time series are included in the file for each industry group, showing the level of the index as it was initially published as well as its level when published one, two, three, four, five, and six months after its initial release.
-The estimate published six months after the initial release is usually the same as that published three months after the initial release, except when an annual or major revision was issued.
+This file provides data showing the seasonally adjusted indexes for total industrial production, manufacturing, mining, and utilities, as they were originally published and subsequently revised during the normal six-month estimation period.
+For each industry group, the file includes a time series showing the level of the index as it was initially published as well as six time series showing its level when published one, two, three, four, five, and six months after its initial release.
+The estimate published six months after the initial release is usually the same as that published five months after the initial release, except when an annual or major revision was issued.
 Each time series, by itself, has discrete breaks at the time of annual revisions.
 Some come when IP has been estimated using a new base year.

 II.
 Data format and file information: